jbcodeforce/yarfba/docs/infra/networking.md

 ## [Elastic Load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html)

-Route traffic into the different EC2 instances, containers or any IP @ end points in one or more AZs.
+Routes traffic into the different EC2 instances, containers or any IP @ end points in one or more AZs.
 As a managed service, Elastic Load Balancing scales automatically in response to changes in incoming traffic.
 It is deployed per region.

 The goal is to improve availability and fault tolerance.
 It also exposes a single point of access (DNS) to the deployed applications.